EmeryP/full-stack-react-server/README.md

 # full-stack-react-server
-Serving data to a react front end
+Serving data to a react front end hosted on AWS